ALIGNet: Partial-Shape Agnostic Alignment via Unsupervised Learning: Conclusion

 The benefits associated with data-driven paradigms are central to the performance of our system.
 The information contained in the training data assists the network to learn a shape prior that helps preserve the characteristic features of the input set of shapes.
 Our experimental results show that important attributes such as part symmetry and scale are well recovered by our system, suggesting that the network has learned the expected shape and form of the underlying class.
 We have shown (Figures~\ref{fig:teaser2},~\ref{fig:teaser},~\ref{fig:novel_source_class}, and~\ref{fig:novel_novel_class}) that our trained system generalizes well to unseen examples from the learned classes or from untrained but similar ones, and that the incorporation of prior knowledge benefits not only a complex setting where the target shape may be substantially partial, but also a simpler setting where the target shape is complete (Figure~\ref{fig:comparisons_qual_full}).

 Looking forward, we suggest several directions for further research. \new{While our current setting uses a simple loss function, it would be interesting to use more complex loss functions such as the perceptual loss~\cite{johnson2016perceptual} or the earth-mover distance.
 Another possibility is to incorporate the \textit{curriculum-learning} technique: first start with "easy" training examples (similar topologies and no missing parts), and as the network adapts to handle them, gradually include increasingly harder examples.
 Furthermore, extending the network scope to handle both partial source and target shapes \newa{is a challenging problem that may lead to a more generic solution}.} \rev{Our warping grid is set to $8 \times 8$ for 2D shapes, and $7 \times 7 \times 7$ for 3D shapes.
 We deliberately opt for a milder degree of deformation, which inherently fosters smooth deformations.
-Although it is possible to compute deformations of higher orders, this would require more training data, a deeper and wider network and longer training times.
 We note that to achieve a tighter alignment, it is possible to apply an ICP-based approach as a post-process.} Finally, the incorporation of part awareness may potentially support a more semantic alignment, where advanced operations such as part addition and removal could help to maintain the structural integrity of the target shape.